matthewabrams/citi-bikes-2022/README.md

-# New York City and Jersey City Citi Bike Rides 2022
+# New York City Citi Bike Rides 2022

 Project is based on total rides using Citi Bikes in New York City in 2022 so far.
 Source of data came from [citibikenyc.com](https://ride.citibikenyc.com/system-data)